The Sports Law Review: Australia

 Outlook and conclusions

-In 2020, we have witnessed the unprecedented challenges brought about by covid-19.
-These have primarily manifested in the form of financial difficulties as sports came to an abrupt halt.
+In 2021, we have continued to witness the unprecedented challenges brought about by covid-19.
+These have manifested in the form of logistical and financial difficulties as organisers struggled to navigate covid-19 regulations.

-1 Annie E Leeks is a partner, Prudence J Smith is of counsel, Mitchell J O'Connell is an associate and Henry Baek and Daniel Faber are law graduates at Jones Day.
-The authors appreciate and acknowledge the work of Michael Whitbread, Matthew Whitaker and Lachlan J Green in previous versions of the this chapter.
+1 Prudence J Smith and Annie E Leeks are partners, Mitchell J O'Connell is an associate and Charlie Guerit is a law graduate at Jones Day.
+The authors appreciate and acknowledge the work of Michael Whitbread, Matthew Whitaker, Lachlan J Green, Henry Baek and Daniel Faber in previous versions of this chapter.
+Finally, the authors greatly appreciate input and comments from Matthew Whittaker in this version of the chapter.

 2 Australian courts have found contracts with unincorporated sporting clubs to be unenforceable; for example, see Carlton Cricket and Football Social Club v.
 Joseph (1970) VR 487.